On sustainability in the performing arts

 Where did this fabric come from, who made it, and where will it go when I no longer need it?

-As a performance designer, it is almost impossible not to reflect on material consumption, waste and production methods, the waste that is eventually produced in our industry.
+As a performance designer, it is almost impossible not to reflect on material consumption, production methods and the waste that is eventually produced in our industry.
 Often, there is little time to find new homes for things built, and even less time to debrief and reflect together how things could be done better and more sustainably.

-As a freelance artist, one is seldom involved in policy making processes, though we all have a responsibility to address these issues, now.
-If nothing else, to always consider the "before and after story" of the materials we choose to work with, and do everything we can to refuse, reduce, re-use and recycle.
-And learn while doing.
+As a freelancer, one is seldom involved in policy making processes, though we all have a responsibility to address these issues, now.
+We need to dare to ask for the sustainability ambitions for the productions we are embarking on.
+If nothing else, to always consider the "before and after story" of the materials we choose to work with, and do everything we can to "refuse, reduce, re-use and recycle".
+And learn while doing, sharing with collegues the hacks we devise along the way.
+One can feel rather lonely and powerless when it comes to making a difference, but it doesn't have to be that way.

-Eventually a circular production model could free up valuable resources and also create new job opportunities, such as local specialists sourcing pre-used materials, and/or distributing things to the local community at the end of a production.
+Eventually a circular production model could free up valuable resources and also create new job opportunities - such as local specialists sourcing pre-used materials and distributing things to the local community at the end of a production.
+Somewhat like a location scout in the film industry.

 "This is a positive development.
 To resist change and refuse adaptation to sustainable methods and materials is not an alternative.
 We don’t need to agree on the scale of risks that climate change will pose, but we can agree to trust the science behind recent predictions and to take these seriously.
 We can, both as individual practitioners and within our organisations, increase awareness and define clear goals.
 Work towards a climate-friendly transition should take place on four planes simultaneously: individual, institutional, educational, and political.
 We need to do this now, to meet the demands of the future while we still can make a difference."